ebezzam/slm-controller/README.md

 ## Example scripts

-In `examples` are various example scripts to control an RGB and a monochrome display by Adafruit.
+In `examples` are various example scripts to control an RGB and a monochrome (binary) display by Adafruit.

 First, activate the virtual environment: